Standard Operating Procedures

 • Identify algae and aquatic plants

-If you wish to report a fish kill, algal bloom or potentially problematic growth, contact your local regional office or the rapid response team in your area.
+If you wish to report a fish kill, algal bloom or potentially problematic growth, contact your local regional office or the Estuarine Monitoring Team in your area.

 Environmental Sciences Section 1621 Mail Service Center Raleigh, NC 27699-1621 919.743.8400